+What is a data center?
 A data center is a location for storing data on physical media such as hard drives.
 This data needs to be accessible to users.
 This means that data centers generally have network capabilities.
 If you are thinking of building or using a data center, here is a quick guide to what you need to know.

 There are several types of data centers.
 Even so, most data centers fall into one of three main categories.
 These are public data centers, colocation data centers, and private data centers.

 Public data centers are often known as cloud data centers.
 They are public in the sense that they are available to anyone to use.
-They would typically only be physically accessed by people employed/hired by the company that ran the data center.
+They would typically only be physically accessed by people employed/hired by the company that ran the facility.
 The increased use of cloud computing has led to increased use in public data centers.

 Colocation data centers are, essentially, a form of Infrastructure as a Service.
-The data center itself is owned and run by a specialist vendor like DataBank.
+The facility itself is owned and run by a specialist vendor like DataBank.
 Clients simply rent out space in the data center according to their needs.
 They use this space to install their own equipment which they manage themselves.

 Private data centers are often known as enterprise data centers.
 This is because the cost of running a private data center means that it’s only likely to be practical for enterprises (and government organizations).
 As the name suggests, private data centers are owned and run by a private company.
 Their primary purpose is to serve the data center owner’s needs.